 Topic: Beautiful Orthodox Churches

-Today, I am launching a new topic: Beautiful Orthodox Churches of Russia.
-A new church will be featured each Sunday with a brief description and photographs.
-The Orthodox churches of Russia are magnificent architectural masterpieces of Tsarist Russia.
-Many miraculously survived the senseless desecration and destruction by the Bolsheviks and later the Soviets. - PG.
+Today, I am launching a new series: Beautiful Orthodox Churches of Russia.
+This new series will feature short, illustrated articles about the history and architecture of the churches and cathedrals of old Russia.
+The Orthodox churches of Russia are magnificent architectural masterpieces of Tsarist Russia, some with a Romanov legacy attached to their history.
+Many miraculously survived the senseless desecration and destruction by the Bolsheviks and later the Soviets.
+Their survival, and rebirth are very much a part of the history of Russia and the reawakening of Christian faith in post-Soviet Russia - PG.

 The beautiful Transfiguration Church at Nizhnyaya Sinyachikha is situated about 15 km (about 8 miles) from Alapayevsk in the Diocese of Ekaterinburg.